Municipality-of-Rotterdam/Vergunning-Controle-Service/README.md

 ### Input: IFC file

-The IFC file that will be checked needs to be uploaded as an asset to the `vcs` dataset of the respective DTAP environment.
+The IFC file and IDS file that will be checked needs to be uploaded as an asset to the `vcs` dataset of the respective DTAP environment.
 See for example here: https://demo.triplydb.com/rotterdam/vcs/assets.
 This way, we can integrate the application with the DSO, and trigger a web hook to run the application every time a new IFC file from the DSO is uploaded.

 ### Running the application